 Tennis Net Recycling - Green Tennis Nets Initiative

-Customers have been asking us what they should do with their old, damaged tennis nets when they replace them.
+Customers often ask us what they should do with their old, damaged tennis nets when they replace them.
 What should the eco-conscious tennis club manager do to reduce tennis nets piling up in landfill?
-Can a tennis net be put in the recycling bin?
+Can you put a tennis net in the recycling bin?